Dahlia Bounty From The Allotment

 Thank you so much for the gorgeous comments on my last post.
 You are all so kind!
 If you missed it you can check it out here – my first venture into fashion blogging.
 Do let me know what you think!

 Today is a ridiculously exciting day for me, because as I write this, I have three men installing the new windows in my bedroom.
 They will be back tomorrow to do the living room.
 I don’t really want to get in their way, but I have posted a few snaps on my Instagram stories if you fancy a peek.
 I will of course share the before and after snaps with you here on the blog.
 They already look amazing, although it was pretty unnerving earlier when my bedroom was windowless, and I could hear the wind howling through the house!
 The next thing for me to do is to start researching shutters, which will look absolutely incredible!

 I’ll be sharing the snaps this week I took from our Instameet/photowalk in Southwold a few weeks ago, so please do pop back.
 We are planning do one in Norwich during blossom season next spring, do let me know if you’d be interested in joining in.

-There are still a few tickets left for our Decorative Vintage Styling Workshop in Bristol in a couple of weeks, you can see all the info here.
+There are still a few tickets left for our Decorative Vintage Styling Workshop in Bristol in a couple of weeks.
 I’ll be packing some really beautiful vintage props for us to play with and photograph, so it would be lovely to meet you there!